SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/AboutSwift.md

 Its combination of safety and speed make Swift an excellent choice for everything from "Hello, world!" to an entire operating system.

-Swift combines powerful type inference and pattern matching with a modern, lightweight syntax, allowing complex ideas to be expressed in a clear and concise manner.
+Swift combines powerful features like type inference and pattern matching with a modern, lightweight syntax that's familiar for developers coming from other popular languages, allowing complex ideas to be expressed in a clear and concise manner.
 As a result, code is easier to write, and also easier to read and maintain.